WilliamKoglin/GrandChampionsCSIndStud2526/README.md

 Afterwards, the prompt should come up, you input your age, and the output should follow.

-to check if your terminal is in the right folder, run the followin command: ls
+to check if your terminal is in the right folder, run the following command: ls

 It should output